H.R. 6182: Find It Early Act

 Patients with elevated breast cancer risk

-If current clinical guidelines place you at higher risk, the bill would require coverage for recommended screening and diagnostic imaging across most major insurance systems.
+If clinical guidelines place you at higher risk, the bill would require coverage for recommended screening and diagnostic imaging across most major insurance systems.

 Medicare patients, military families, and veterans

-H.R.
-6182 would extend the no-cost rule to Medicare, TRICARE, and VA care, so the same follow-up scan is less likely to depend on which coverage card you carry.
+The bill would extend the no-cost rule to Medicare, TRICARE, and VA care, so the same follow-up scan is less likely to depend on which coverage card you carry.

 Who is affected by H.R.
 6182?